dudagroup/wepublish/FAQ.md

 Now you can go in the terminal to examples/media and run `yarn` and the magic module should be installed successfully.

+#### Q: What do I do if I receive the error `request to http://localhost:3004/ failed` after media upload?
+Remove the "node_modules" (and maybe also yarn/npm cache) directory, run `yarn install`